bmpickford/httpbin/README.md

 # HTTPBin
-Small CLI application to quickly spin up a server to collect requests and dump them to a file or stdout for debugging
+Small CLI application to quickly spin up a server to collect requests and dump them to a file or stdout for debugging without setting up a proxy

-## Features
+## Why would I use this
  * Easily print local requests
  * Easily test against different status codes

+## Demo

 ## Installation